These are some of the apps and open source code I’ve written or been involved in lately. It’s all available on GitHub.

 As a CFPB employee, I’ve created or helped create the following projects:

-- wagtail-flags is a feature flag library for Django and the Wagtail content management system.
+- Django-Flags is a feature flag library for Django.

 As a CFPB employee, I’ve also contributed to the following projects: